Yes, if you hold a GED® diploma, there’s nothing that should hold you back from enrolling in a community college.

 The majority of community colleges, technical colleges, and junior colleges use “open enrollment” policies, meaning you’re not required to hold a high school or GED diploma to sign up for their courses.

 They will require you to be at least 18 of age and you’ll have to fill out an application form.
 So even if you’re looking to earn a bachelor’s degree, it may be a good idea to first enroll in a community, technical, or junior college.
+Many homeschooled students looking to enroll in community college prefer to first earn a GED, just to make sure their secondary education credential will be accepted.

 Let’s look at some advantages of first attending a community college.
 This allows you to: